 The Effective Tax-Free Threshold With LITO and LMITO

-In conjunction with the tax-free threshold, the Low Income Tax Offset (“LITO”) and for the period applicable, Low and Middle Income Tax Offset, increase the minimum taxable income taxing point for most lower income earners.
+In conjunction with the tax-free threshold, the Low Income Tax Offset (“LITO”) and for the period applicable, the Low and Middle Income Tax Offset, have the effect of increasing the minimum taxable income taxing point for most lower income earners.

 Here’s the effective tax-free thresholds for the same years as above, taking the lower income offsets into account, and assuming exemption from Medicare:

 |2015-16||$445 **||$20,542 **|